Debbie Green-Vargas: Awards

+Coaching

 Green-Vargas was an assistant coach for the Long Beach State women's volleyball team for 23 years, retiring after the 2008–09 season.

 Personal life

-Green-Vargas earned a BA in communications from Long Beach State in 1992.

-Green married Joe Vargas and has two children, Nicole and Dana.
+Green-Vargas married Joe Vargas and has two children, Nicole and Dana.
 Nicole played setter at Long Beach State, where Green-Vargas worked as an assistant coach.
 Dana was a setter for UCSB.